 Ways that teams have set up their runbooks

-Confluence — is not particularly designed for managing runbooks but is an open-ended tool that enables you if you have a solid enough idea of runbook design
+Confluence — is not particularly designed for managing runbooks but is an open-ended tool that enables you if you have a solid enough idea of how to effectively design a runbook

 Markdown files hosted in git repo — maintenance might be an issue over time without strict guidelines within the team

 Err… this ➝ “Sticky notes on someone’s desk.
 We’re thinking about getting a laminator to keep the coffee spills from being too serious of a problem.” 😅